 For recent weeks we have been working hard on the following improvements:

-We have now improved and faster API reponse, and more acurate disease recognition.
+We have now improved and faster API response, and more accurate disease recognition.
 We have added more diseases.
-We are getting reade to move ALL of our services (Symptom Checker, provider app and API) to HIPPA-compliant hositng.
+We are getting ready to move our services (Symptom Checker, provider app and API) to HIPPA-compliant hosting.

 First beta release of EndlessMedicalProvider demo application.
 Soon it will become a fully functional part of our portfolio directed to mostly, but not only telemedicine needs:

 – patient first uses symptom checker online or in physical waiting room